ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

 - **Short Quiz**
   1. What is a Hessian to a scalar function?
 Given a least-square function with a total of *n* variables and *k* terms, what is the dimension of its Hessian?
   2. What is a positive semi-definite matrix and what does it imply to an optimization problem?
-  3. What is the difference between solving a overdetermined problem and an underdetermined problem with Newton's method?
+  3. What is the difference between solving an overdetermined problem and an underdetermined problem with Newton's method?